German reporters protest nixing of probe into tabloid editor

 In their letter, four leading members of Ippen's investigations team said their planned report would have brought “new and exclusive” information to light and had been thoroughly fact checked and approved by lawyers.

+Ippen media group defended its decision to stop the story from being published.

+“As a media group that stands in direct competition to Bild, we must carefully ensure that we avoid the impression we might want to economically harm a competitor," the company said in a statement, adding that doing so was “not an easy or quick decision."

-Ippen.Media didn't immediately respond to a request for comment.
-The company, a rival of Axel Springer, owns numerous newspapers in Germany and last year acquired Buzzfeed's German brand.
+“In the end it’s the clear right of a publisher to set guidelines for his media," said the company, which owns numerous newspapers in Germany and last year acquired Buzzfeed's German brand.

+It denied that there had been any pressure from Axel Springer executives over the matter and that communications with its rival publisher on the story had been limited to “the usual exchange of letters between lawyers on either side that occurs in such cases.”

-The New York Times published a report Sunday containing further details of an internal probe into Reichelt's alleged affair with a trainee.
+The New York Times published a report Sunday containing further details of an internal probe by Axel Springer into Reichelt's alleged affair with a trainee.

 Axel Springer has successfully expanded its business in the United States in recent years.
 It owns online media company Insider and the business-oriented Morning Brew, and in August it announced a deal to buy the U.S.-based political news company Politico and the tech news site Protocol.